Privacy Policy

 Do we transfer personal information overseas?

-We may disclose your personal information to wholly owned subsidiaries of our parent company HLS Imaging Holdings Pty Ltd, or to third parties, which are based overseas including, but not limited to, the United Kingdom, the European Union, the United States, Canada, Mexico, Georgia, India, Malaysia and the Philippines.
+We may disclose your personal information to our related bodies corporate, or to third parties, which are based overseas including, but not limited to, New Zealand, the United Kingdom, the European Union, Switzerland, the United States, Canada, Mexico, Colombia, Israel, Qatar, Saudi Arabia, UAE, South Africa, Hong Kong, Singapore, Georgia, India, Malaysia and the Philippines.
 These companies provide billing, payment and other administrative services, data-entry, data analytics, radiology reporting and IT support services to us.
-We take reasonable steps to ensure that these companies do not breach the requirements of the Privacy Act 1988 (Cth) and other State and Territory legislation that may be applicable.

 Can you access your personal information we hold?